 Male and female puppies should be desexed at the age of 5 months.
 This is at a time when your pet is approaching sexual maturity and for females before they come on heat.

-As well as reducing the number of unwanted pregnancies, desexing prevents pets from roaming, fighting or causing nuisance to neighbours.
-In females desexing significantly reduces the risk of uterine and mammary cancer and in males castrating reduces the risk of cancer of the prostrate gland and testicles.
+As well as reducing the number of unwanted pregnancies, desexing prevents pets from roaming, fighting or causing a nuisance to neighbours.
+In females desexing significantly reduces the risk of uterine and mammary cancer and in males castrating reduces the risk of cancer of the prostate gland and testicles.
 In male puppies, desexing can assist in preventing territory marking and leg lifting which adolescent male dogs tend to learn to do inside of the house first.
-Read more about desexing here
+Read more about desexing here.

 We offer Puppy Pre-School classes for puppies between 10 and 14 weeks of age.
 These classes are a must for any pet owner wanting a well behaved sociable dog.
 The class places a strong emphasis on the importance of socialization and teaches basic training.
 Advice is available for any problems or questions you have regarding your puppy.